It’s safe to say that I had no idea of what to expect when I began backpacking Kyrgyzstan for the World Nomad Games.

 I'd recommend pulling out some cash at an ATM in Bishkek or whichever large town you happen to hit first.
 Alternatively, you can exchange your dollars for Som at an airport.

-This is an especially important point if you’re planning on going remote.
+This is an essential point if you're planning on going remote.
 Smaller towns may not have money exchanging facilities, which could put you in a bit of a pickle.

 You won't need a stack of cash.
 Expenses in Kyrgyzstan are minimal, making the country ideal for budget travelers.

 You'd also do well to make sure that you break your larger notes earlier than later, into tens and twenties wherever possible.